 As news of the Hepatitis C virus being spread by former medical technician David Kwiatkowski tears through the country, UPMC is being targeted as one of the main entities that is most negligent for the epidemic.
-After working at Oakwood Annapolis Hospital in Wayne, Michigan and St. Francis Hospital in Poughkeepsie, New York, Kwiatkowski was hired at UPMC in March of 2008 through the Baltimore based employment agency Maxim Staffing Solutions.
-He was fired from UPMC in May of 2008 when a coworker accused him of stealing a syringe that contained an addictive painkiller, Fentanyl, but no action was taken to ensure Kwiatkowski would ever step foot into a hospital as an employee again.
-Instead, Kwiatkowski went on to work at ten more hospitals around the country and may have infected thousands of people with the Hepatitis C virus.
+After working at Oakwood Annapolis Hospital in Wayne, Michigan, and St. Francis Hospital in Poughkeepsie, New York, Kwiatkowski was hired at UPMC in March of 2008 through the Baltimore-based employment agency Maxim Staffing Solutions.
+He was fired from UPMC in May of 2008 when a co-worker accused him of stealing a syringe that contained an addictive painkiller, Fentanyl, but no action was taken to ensure Kwiatkowski would ever step foot into a hospital as an employee again.
+Instead, Kwiatkowski went on to work at 10 more hospitals around the country and may have infected thousands of people with the hepatitis C virus.

-If you or a loved one received a letter from UPMC telling you that you may have been exposed to Hepatitis C, we urge you to get to the hospital to immediately have your blood tested.
-If you have Hepatitis C please call our office today for a free evaluation of your case, even if you did not receive a letter from UPMC.
+If you or a loved one received a letter from UPMC telling you that you may have been exposed to Hepatitis C, we urge you to get to the hospital to immediately to have your blood tested.
+If you have hepatitis C, please call our office today for a free evaluation of your case, even if you did not receive a letter from UPMC.

 Award Winning Medical Malpractice Lawyers

-If you or someone you love has been infected, or if you have lost someone close to you because of the Hepatitis C virus, and you were a patient at UPMC or any of the other twelve hospitals where Kwiatkowski was employed, then please call Caroselli, Beachler, McTiernan & Coleman, L.L.C. today in Pittsburgh at 412-567-1232 or from anywhere in the country at 866-466-5789 ( or contact us via email) and let our hardworking team of attorneys help you fight for the compensation you deserve.
+If you or someone you love has been infected, or if you have lost someone close to you because of the hepatitis C virus, and you were a patient at UPMC or any of the other 12 hospitals where Kwiatkowski was employed, then please call Caroselli, Beachler, McTiernan & Coleman, L.L.C., today in Pittsburgh at 412-567-1232 or from anywhere in the country at 866-466-5789 ( or contact us via email) and let our hardworking team of attorneys help you fight for the compensation you deserve.
 Call today.